kitnil/guix-artwork/website/posts/packaging-tutorial.md

 Other features worth exploring are the interactive editing and debugging capabilities of Guix provided by the Guile REPL.

-Those fancy features are no strict requirements and this is a good point to stop for now.
+Those fancy features are completely optional and can wait; now is a good time to take a well-deserved break.
 With what we've introduced here you should be well armed to package lots of programs.
 You can get started right away and hopefully we will see your contributions soon!

 # References